Aaronsantos/sint-concepts/README.md

 Small web-app with mental health theme made for fun and study purposes.
 This project is part of a case-study on creation, deployment and integration of complex front-end Products.
-It uses my personal react ui-lib [Araceae-ui](https://github.com/Aaronsantos/Araceae-ui) and works along side of the [Sint - Gratitude](https://github.com/Aaronsantos/sint-gratitude), wich together make the main Sint conceptual product: an set of apps for mental health.
+It uses my personal react ui-lib [Araceae-ui](https://github.com/Aaronsantos/Araceae-ui) and works along side of the [Sint - Gratitude](https://github.com/Aaronsantos/sint-gratitude), which together make the main Sint conceptual product: a set of apps for mental health.

 Project Roadmap:
 - [X] MVP release using Araceae-UI.
 - [X] Integration tests on each page and automated coverage scripts.
-- [X] Independet deploy and integration via common env variables.
+- [X] independent deploy and integration via common env variables.
 - [ ] Uses of reverse proxy on a single AWS pod by the same domain.